 Consisting of about 50 species, Photinia are part of the Rose family along with Cotoneaster.
 They typically have glossy evergreen foliage and all the varieties we offer are no exception.
 Another characteristic is the brightly coloured new growth.
 The superb colour and texture all year round makes them an excellent option for year round screening.
 Corymbs of flowers typically appear in early summer for further interest and are occasionally followed by small fruits that birds enjoy eating.

 Most of the varieties we offer are grown as a single stem tree, but we also offer 'Red Robin' in lollipop, pleached or mature forms.
 Please note, mature forms are measured by girth rather than height.
+'Louise' as a naturally smaller variety and suits small gardens and even patios pots.

 Our Photinia is pot grown and so can be planted at any time of year.
 They are relatively easy to look after and tolerate most soil types, though some species grow better in acidic to neutral soil.
 They grow well in full sun to partial shade, but do prefer a sheltered position where young shoots will be protected from cold and drying winds.